-2) HOW MANY PEOPLE ARE VISITING YOUR BLOG AND HOW MANY PAGES ARE THEY READING WHEN THEY VISIT?
+2) GOOGLE ANALYTICS WILL SHOW YOU HOW MANY PEOPLE ARE VISITING YOUR BLOG AND HOW MANY PAGES THEY ARE READING WHEN THEY VISIT

 Select a date range in the upper right corner of the page.
-Checking your monthly stats and comparing them will give you a good idea of how your blog is growing.
+Checking your monthly stats and comparing them is helpful because it gives you a good idea of how your blog is growing.

 Find “Audience” in the left column.
 Scroll down and select “Overview.”

-Now to the right you will see the number of “Sessions” which is how many different times viewers clicked on your blog and this includes repeat visitors.
+Now to the right you will see the number of “Sessions.”
+This is how many different times viewers clicked on your blog and this includes repeat visitors.
 It is the total number of visits to your blog.

 Underneath that, you will see “Users” which is the number of PEOPLE who came to your site.

-“Pageviews” shows how many different pages were accessed during the selected time period and it includes repeat visits.
+Under “Pageviews” Google Analytics shows how many different pages were accessed during the selected time period and it includes repeat visits.